 *sigh….
 Isn’t that lovely?

-At this point I was going to discuss a bit about the rings.
+At this point, I was going to discuss a bit about the rings.
 However, as I delved into the topic, I uncovered loads of interesting information.
-So instead of diverting here, I’ll write a separate blog for next Monday.
-Call it “Part 6” or an addendum to the series!
-Nor shall I take the time right now to delve deeply into wedding traditions and origins.
-Lots of topics for later.
+So instead of diverting here, I created a PowerPoint essay with loads of images along with the history.
+To view, here is that link: Sealed With a Ring, A History of Wedding and Engagement Rings.